National Park Historian Jobs

 - In order to work with the National Forest Service, archeologists and historians must have completed at least four years of study at an accredited higher learning institution.

-- Archeological technicians typically start off earning between $13 and $15 per hour.
+- Archeological technicians typically start off at grade levels 5-6.

-- Entry level archeologists and historians fall under grade level 7 of the General Schedule (GS) category of the Federal Wage System, earning about $16 per hour.
+- Entry level archeologists and historians fall under grade level 7 of the General Schedule (GS) category of the Federal Wage System.